swiftlang/swift-evolution/proposals/NNNN-document-that-withlockifavailable-cannot-spuriously-fail.md

 ## Motivation

 The documentation for `Mutex.withLockIfAvailable(_:)` does not specify if it can spuriously fail to acquire the mutex.
-Normally, the lack of any discussion about spurious failures wouldn't be an issue since we don't document whether or not most other APIs can spuriously fail either.
+Normally, the lack of any discussion wouldn't be an issue since the current implementation cannot, in fact, spuriously fail.
+Functions are generally expected to document the failure conditions they actually have, not everything they don't.
+However, some peer languages of Swift do allow their analogous APIs to spuriously fail.
+Programmers therefore could reasonably be confused about whether this is possible in Swift.

 ### What is a "spurious failure"?